rexthompson/axwx/doc/DesignSpecification.md

 #### Collision Data Cleanup

-The raw data includes several attributes that are not pertinent to the project and Ax/Wx visualization tool (217 attributes total).
-The purpose of the collision data cleanup is to get the data in such a format that it can be merged with the WU data and overlaid onto a map.
+The raw data includes several attributes that were not pertinent to the original scope of the project and Ax/Wx analysis (217 attributes total).
+The purpose of the collision data cleanup is to get the data in such a format that it can be merged with the WU data and overlaid onto a map and several visualizations.
 To merge the two datasets, a function has been designed to transform the current WSP coordinate system (input) to global latitudes and longitudes (output).
-These new coordinates will be used to merge the collision data with the weather data.
+These new coordinates, along with dates and times, will be used to merge the collision data with the weather data.

 #### Merge of Collision Data and Weather Data